ikarus-project/ikarus/docs/website/01_theory/localBasis.md

 void bind(IntegrationRule&& p_rule, Derivatives<Ints...>&& ints);
 ```

 1. Using the concept `Concepts::DuneLocalBasis`  the constructor only accepts local basis that satisfies this concept.
-This also allows a local basis which behave lik a local basis of dune in the spirit of duck-typing.
+This also allows a local basis which behaves like a local basis of dune in the spirit of duck-typing.
 2. This return a vector of structs of the integration point and its index.
-Therefore the syntax is usually `#!cpp for (const auto& [gpIndex, gp] : localFunction.viewOverIntegrationPoints()) {...}`
+Therefore, the syntax is usually `#!cpp for (const auto& [gpIndex, gp] : localFunction.viewOverIntegrationPoints()) {...}`

 The first two function calls of `evaluateFunction`  and `evaluateJacobian` can be used to calculate the function values
 \( N(\boldsymbol{\xi}) \) and the spatial derivatives \( N_{,\boldsymbol{\xi}}(\boldsymbol{\xi}) \).
 The objects where this is stored you have to allocate yourself and have to pass as mutable reference.